 Yes, the MISHA knee system is available.
 It is an implantable shock absorber (ISA) that is a good option for patients with early medial knee osteoarthritis.

-Pain and swelling of an ACL/knee ligament retear is variable and dependent on the mechanism of injury.
-You should have an MRI done if there is any swelling.
+Pain and swelling after an ACL/knee ligament retear are variable and dependent on the mechanism of injury.
+If there is any swelling, you should have an MRI done.

 Every surgeon rehabs their osteotomies differently.
 I recommend using a lot of cold therapy and making sure to fully straighten your knee and bend to 90 degrees when sitting.
 Quad sets also help keep your quad from atrophying too much.

-Yes, typically I send patients who had TTO surgery to physical therapy for at least 6 months.
+Yes, typically, I send patients who had TTO surgery to physical therapy for at least six months.

 We don’t treat genu recurvatum operatively, but a good physical therapist can help you train your legs to try to avoid locking them out fully in recurvatum.

 That isn’t completely true.
 We check bone age with hand X-rays and then determine when surgery is possible for patella alta.
-I also have published a surgical technique for shortening the patellar tendon.
-This can be done while still growing.
+I have also published a surgical technique for shortening the patellar tendon while still growing.

-After MPFL surgery, you can weight bear immediately and bend your knee when sitting.
-Usually you can get back to nearly full activity in four months if you are strong going into the surgery.
+After MPFL surgery, you can bear weight immediately and bend your knee when sitting.
+If you are strong going into the surgery, you can usually get back to nearly full activity in four months.

 Depending on your age, you may be a candidate for a cartilage transplant and osteotomy or a patellofemoral replacement.
 If you are less than 40 years old, then a cartilage transplant might work for you.